PratikBarhate/PratikBarhate/README.md

 ### Hello World 🌏, I am Pratik Barhate.

-I am currently looking for Software/Data Engineer full-time opportunities.
 My professional details can be found on [LinkedIn](https://www.linkedin.com/in/pratik-barhate).
-I have two years of industry experience in building large-scale data pipelines as a Data Engineer/Data Science Engineer with a strong understanding of the methods to accelerate the Big Data workloads based on partitioning methods and file formats used.
-Proficient in optimizing `Spark SQL` and `MLlib` workloads.